richardgfx/demo1/README.md

 Two container images to use the model - GoogLeNet for image classification (1000 classes)

 (1)richardxgf/server-opencv-dnn (OpenCV 3.4, Python 3.8, Flask 3.0, Ubuntu 20.04)

-Use OpenCV DNN to load the TensorFlow model - GoogLeNet and do the inference, no GPU support!
+Use OpenCV DNN to load the Tensorflow model - GoogLeNet and do the inference, no GPU support!

-The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability.

 (2)richardxgf/server-tf-gpu (Tensorflow 2.9.3, Cuda 11.2, cuDNN 8.1, OpenCV 4.2, Python 3.8, Flask 3.0, Ubuntu 20.04)
 Dynamically download the GoogLeNet model; so, the first inference would take longer time.

-The built-in web server is listening on 8000; after receiving an image, it will do the FP and return the class name and probability.

 The GPU may not be fully utilized because only one image is processed at a time by the current implementation.

+The Python Flask web server in the two images is configured to listen on Port:8000 in IPv6; after receiving an image, it will do the FP and return the class name and probability.
+The Linux OS can automatically attach incoming IPv4 requests to the listening IPv6 socket by mapping A.B.C.D to ::ffff:A.B.C.D, so the web server can be  considered to support the IPv4/IPv6 dualstack.

 # Deployment and Test